Useful information and other stuff.

 Can ink be glossy?
 Metallic?

 Letterpress inks tend to have more of a matte finish.
 The two most popular ink types are rubber based and oil based.
 Rubber based inks are more matte and richer in color.
-Oil based inks are considered to dry somewhat glossy, but even still, they tend to look matte.
+Oil based inks are considered to dry somewhat glossy but even still, they tend to look matte.
 There are metallic inks but they are only offered as oil based inks.
 They do have some sheen to them but will not be as metallic looking as a screenprint ink.

 How do you match the colors I have chosen in my design?

-I use the Pantone system.
+We use the Pantone system.
 This system is number coded and by using the codes in a Pantone book we can match your colors and mix the correct formula of inks to acheive the color you are looking for.
 Sounds very scientific!
 Colors can vary slightly depending on the color paper.

 What is a blind or tonal impression?

 These are two different printing methods that can create very interesting effects on the paper.
 A blind impression happens when the printer "prints" from a printing plate or form without any ink.
 This means that the bare printing surface is pressing into the paper and the deeper the impression, the easier it is to see the text or image.
-A tonal impression is similar except that the printer will mix an ink color that is very close to that of the paper, giving it the illusion or looking slightly darker.
+A tonal impression is similar except that the printer will mix an ink color that is very close to that of the paper, giving it the illusion of looking slightly darker.
 This method allows for the impression to be seen a bit better than a blind impression.

 What kind of paper can be used in letterpress printing?
 Does it have to be thick?

 The best types of paper for letterpress are generally made of cotton rag, rather than from trees.
 This type of paper has a rich surface that can be textured, smooth and takes impressions well.
 This type of paper is also very absorbant, which is great for aiding in drying the inks.
 Paper like this is always uncoated, which is ideal for letterpress.
 The thickness of the paper can vary.
-It is possible to print on surprisingly thin paper, as well as very thick papers.
+It is possible to print on thin paper as well as very thick papers.
 The thicker the paper, the deeper the impression can be.

 Coated or uncoated paper?

 Uncoated paper is the best for letterpress paper.
 While it is possible to print on coated stock, it is unlikely that the quality will be great.
-As coated stock is coated with a polymer or other type of compound, most inks will either take a very long time to dry or may never dry!
+As coated stock is coated with a polymer or other type of compound, most inks will either take a very long time to dry or may never dry.
 Stick to uncoated!

 What is a printing matrix?